diannedejesus/debt_tracker/readme.md

 ## Issues
 <!-- Things that should be looked into but an alternative solution was/can be implemented  -->
-- how should payments that are greater than the minimun payment be processed?
+- [X] how should payments that are greater than the minimun payment be processed?
-- how to handle late/missed payments?
+- how to handle late/missed payments? (zero payment only for pay/bill date to indicated excused payment? server calculation add to object)
-- verify variable naming schema for password reset and account verification since both use the same code.
+- [X] verify variable naming schema for password reset and account verification since both use the same code.
 - Fix the style sheet of pages
     - create header for pages that are guest / not signed in users
     - Change page titles

 - verify how other routes need to handle revoked access [research]
     - how to remove the current session of a user?
-- verify error handling, throw errors [research]
+- verify how accurate payments left is
+- payments for the a debtor with the same date and payment amount will issue an error.
+Should the user be able to enter multiple payments for that date?
 <!-- NOTES
 Account Creation & Login
 To setup the page you need to go to the route "pageurl/auth/admin" to create the intial owner account.
 After the owner account is created this page won't let you create anymore accounts.
 The newly created owner account can create any kind of new accounts.
 If all owner accounts are remove or revoked then this page can be used to create a new owner account.